The Flamingo Mobile

 This idea has been brought to life

-The PTI Design team includes Creative Design Directing Manager Steve Elliott, and Principal Designer Mike Vettraino.
-Steve has been a “maker” since he was little and Mike likes being able to use his imagination each day at PTI Design and describes himself and Steve as having a “DIY Mindset” especially when something does not exist!
-Together they bring over 40 years of education and experience to the product design board and are excited to help bring Little Inventors’ visions to life!
+Leading the PTI Design team is Creative Design Directing Manager Steve Elliott.
+Steve has been a “maker” since he was little and likes being able to use his imagination each day at PTI Design and describes himself as having a “DIY Mindset” especially when something does not exist!
+The design team brings years of education and experience to the product design board and are excited to help bring Little Inventors’ visions to life!

 This invention idea was brought to life by PTI Engineered Plastics for our MISD Mission Moon Challenge!